The Private Wealth & Private Client Review: Gibraltar

 There are, however, rights for spouses and civil partners and certain dependants to make certain claims on the estate of an individual under the Inheritance (Provision for Family and Dependants) Act 1977 (largely based on the UK 1975 Act).

-Probate and administration of estates in Gibraltar is generally similar in procedure to that of England and Wales.
-Because of the nature of Gibraltar's international client base, the jurisdiction is very familiar with cross-border succession and probate matters.
+Probate and the administration of estates in Gibraltar is generally similar in procedure to that of England and Wales.
+Gibraltar's international client base makes the jurisdiction very familiar with cross-border succession and probate matters.
 Practitioners regularly deal with international succession and planning.

 ii Key legislative or case law changes affecting succession